kwebio/kweb-docs/gettingstarted.rst

 * Getting a kwebsite up and running is a breeze, no messing around with servlets, or third party webservers

-* Your Kweb code will loosely mirror the structure of your page HTML, which you can modularize however you prefer
+* Your Kweb code will loosely mirror the structure of the HTML it generates

 Hello world²
 ------------